Configuring a Remote Data Processor (v6+)

 - RDP - a Windows service

-Local DP performs the following functions:
+Local Data Processor performs the following functions:

 - Communicates with the UI part of the MI application (it contains a REST API which is used for communication with the web container)